tobyck/crisis-lab-2024/README.md

     ```
     arduino-cli upload -p PUT_YOUR_PORT_HERE --fqbn arduino:avr:uno embedded
     ```

 > [!NOTE]
-    > If this command errors saying you don't have permission, _don't_ just try as root as (in my experience) it won't be able to find your board definitions, I assume because they're installed on a per-user basis.
+> If that last command errors saying you don't have permission, _don't_ just try as root as (in my experience) it won't be able to find your board definitions, I assume because they're installed on a per-user basis.
 Instead you probaby need to add youseft to the `dialup` group.
 More detail is [here](https://askubuntu.com/a/133244).

 ### Relay Server